 1. Who to book: Choose a fantastic live band with a diverse repertoire list

-Our set list is varied and there is something for everyone, which means that we get all generations on the dancefloor.
+Down for the Count's music covers everything from 1930s and 40s vintage swing music all the way through to modern day pop, so there really is something for everyone - and we love seeing a mixed audience of old and young people partying together.
 One of our favourite ever bits of feedback was "you got all ages on the dancefloor - from age 4 to 90!"

 Of course I'm biased, but I think that booking a live band is one of the smartest investments you can make for your wedding.
 Chances are people won’t remember many of the smaller details of the day, but they will definitely remember if they had an awesome party with incredible live music.

-2. Timings: Choose when to start the band carefully
+2. Timings Part 1: Choose when to start the band carefully

 If you want your guests to dance, try not to start the band straight after dinner - unless you really have to.

 Usually people have been sat down for two to three hours by this point, and I find that the end of dinner and speeches is time people want to stretch their legs and do a bit of drinking and socialising - the dancing seems to come a little later on.

 I've thought about this a lot and I think that you need at least an hour between the end of dinner (or speeches) and the beginning of the band’s first set to really make the most of the band's performance.

 3. Timings (Part 2): Don’t serve your evening food halfway through one of the band’s sets